kevin-mcneil/csm-playbook/communication/email-templates/README.md

 Generated from the AI Companion System prompt (Communication Template Prompt):

-An expansion opportunity message tied to their business objectives
+An expansion opportunity message tied to their business objectives.

 Template structure: